-The Research Awards Advisory Committee believes that the development of an academic career is best served by gaining experience at different institutions.
-Applicants who have not already moved institutions in the course of their academic career (i.e. between their undergraduate degree and current position) should nominate a new host institution, or otherwise demonstrate clear evidence of the academic and/or personal reasons for remaining at the same institution, such as access to highly specialist equipment or a highly specialised research team.
+"The Trust believes that the development of an academic career is best served by gaining experience at different institutions.
+Applicants who have not already moved institutions in the course of their academic career (i.e. between their undergraduate university and proposed host institution) should nominate a new host institution, or otherwise demonstrate clear evidence of the academic and/or personal reasons for remaining at the same institution, such as access to highly specialist equipment or a highly specialised research team."

 Applications should be sent electronically to email@example.com by midday on Tuesday 3rd January 2023 and marked Leverhulme ECF 2023 in the subject header.
 They should comprise:

-- a CV, of two pages maximum, including education, publications, any awards, thesis title and examiners;
+1. A maximum two-page CV including education, publications, any awards, thesis title and examiners;

-- a 150-word abstract summarising the research for a general audience;
+3. A 150 word abstract summarising the research for a general audience;

-- an indication of what additional research expenses may be claimed.
+4. An indication of what additional research expenses may be claimed.